kholysa/CopterMove/README.md

  - python venv

 ### Linux and MacOS environments
+ 0) Download (or git clone) the repository.
+Extract the files to a location in your computer

  1) Create a python virtual environment somewhere in your documents.
 Run the Instructions below *_OR_* follow this guide https://docs.python.org/3/tutorial/venv.html

     a) Run this command `python3 -m venv venvName` to create a python3 virtual environment.